 fallopian tubes to join with (fertilize) an egg.
 This

-test is usually done when a couple is having trouble becoming pregnant (infertility).
+test is usually done when a couple is having trouble getting pregnant (infertility).

 There are different sperm

 Sperm penetration tests may be

 you have about the need for the test, its risks, how it will be done, or